thiagokokada/nixpkgs/README.md

 git checkout --orphan fork
 ```

-To setup the actions, you will need to setup 3 secrets:
+To setup the actions, you will need to setup the following secret:

-- `GITHUB_TOKEN`: I recommend a PAT classic token with `repo` and `workflow`
+- `PAT_TOKEN`: I recommend a PAT classic token with `repo` and `workflow`
   permissions